ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Bumped `WC tested up to` tag

 = 3.0.4 =
-* Debug when contacting the IfthenPay webservice to create the MB WAY payment request (shame on us...)
+* Debug when contacting the ifthenpay webservice to create the MB WAY payment request (shame on us...)
 * Better feedback to the customer, informing that there are only 15 minutes to complete the payment
 * Bumped `WC tested up to` tag

 = 3.0.3 =
-* Better (and persistent) feedback related to the callback still not being asked to IfthenPay
+* Better (and persistent) feedback related to the callback still not being asked to ifthenpay
 * Removed the `mbway_ifthen_set_on_hold` filter that no longer makes sense since 3.0.2

 = 3.0.2 =
-* Changed the default MB WAY order status to "pending", because there’s a time limit to pay for the order.
-Orders will be automatically canceled if you use the "Manage stock" and "Hold stock" settings on WooCommerce.
-You can use the "on-hold" behavior like in Multibanco if you return false to `mbway_ifthen_order_initial_status_pending`.
+* Changed the default MB WAY order status to “pending”, because there’s a time limit to pay for the order.
+Orders will be automatically canceled if you use the “Manage stock” and “Hold stock” settings on WooCommerce.
+You can use the “on-hold” behavior like in Multibanco if you return false to `mbway_ifthen_order_initial_status_pending`.
 (Thanks for the mentoring @chrislema)
 * Fix: Multibanco logo was not showing up on the email notifications after 3.0
 * Fix: MB WAY Callback testing when WP_DEBUG = true
-* Fix: Checking for "pending" order status if applicable
+* Fix: Checking for “pending” order status if applicable
 * Enhancement: hide callback and anti-phishing key if the settings were still not saved at least one time

 = 3.0.1 =